Board of Trustees

 SAS is composed of members and trustees (who are also members).
 Members meet annually to hear reports and to elect members to three-year terms and trustees to one-year terms.
 Under its bylaws, all operating powers rest with the Board of Trustees.
 The Board of Trustees holds two regular meetings each year, one in the United States and one in Sofia, along with whatever special meetings are necessary.
 Its Executive Committee is empowered to act for the corporation between Board meetings.

-Since the reopening of the College in 1992, the Board of Trustees has been chaired by Robert C. Hubbard, James E. Clayton, William J. Williams, Jr., Roger Whitaker, and, currently, Jonathan B. Clayton.
+Since the reopening of the College in 1992, the Board of Trustees has been chaired by Robert C. Hubbard, James E. Clayton, William J. Williams, Jr., Roger Whitaker, Jonathan B. Clayton and, currently, Theodora Konetsovska '97.
 Neither members of the corporation nor trustees receive any compensation for their services nor are they reimbursed for the costs of attending corporation or Board meetings.

 SAS has no office or employees in the United States.
 Its administrative work is contracted out to Educational Group Services, Inc., of Princeton, N. J., which does similar work for other American schools including Robert College and the American University in Beirut.